Last Updated on October 26, 2023

 Short on time?
 Just want a VPN that works with BBC iPlayer, ITV Hub and Channel 4 anywhere in the world?

 However, in the last few years this has changed, just grabbing any service with fast speeds and a UK server is no longer enough.
 Now you should be quite careful in choosing a VPN to use abroad because of some of the reasons listed below:

 - Many VPNs are blocked – over the last few years, many of the large media companies have started restricting the use of VPNs to access their service abroad.
 Importantly even the BBC has started blocking VPNs in quite an aggressive manner.

-Using a VPN Service Watch UK TV
+Using a VPN to Watch British TV

 There’s no doubt that restricting access based on your physical location (or geo-targeting as it’s often known) is becoming increasingly common.
 Virtually every major media site on the internet operates like this not just in the more developed countries.
 Currently a VPN is the only reliable method of bypassing these blocks and of course if you live in a country which filters your internet connection then it’s even more essential.

 The program demonstrated in the video is called NordVPN, one of the most reliable VPN service watch UK TV and you can try out service to access BBC and other UK channels from anywhere in the world.
 Although the video demonstrates the PC version in action there’s also a VPN app for all your other devices.
 So, you can access unblock BBC iPlayer on all your devices and access BBC programmes at super-fast connection speeds wherever you are.